erikdouma/powerbi-docs.nl-nl/powerbi-docs/developer/embed-sample-for-customers.md

     // Get models. models contains enums that can be used. var models = window['powerbi-client'].models;

-    // Embed configuration used to describe the what and how to embed.
+    // Embed configuration used to describe what and how to embed.
     // This object is used when calling powerbi.embed.
     // This also includes settings and options such as filters.
     // You can find more information at https://github.com/Microsoft/PowerBI-JavaScript/wiki/Embed-Configuration-Details.